jonchun/gd-ecs/README.md

 Since you declare an Entity by creating a base Node, attaching the `Entity.gd` script, and then adding just a bunch of children Components, it is perfect for saving in a PackedScene `.tscn` file.
 See the repo-included `Player.tscn` file for an example.

+### Entity API
+When processing an entity, you usually want to be able to access its Components.
+The easiest ways to do this are with `get_component(component_name: String) -> Node` and `get_component(component_name: String) -> Array`.
+They're pretty self-explanatory. `get_component()` returns the first matching Component, and `get_components()` returns all matching Components.
+There is a little bit of additional complexity here since an Entity can have duplicates of the same Component type, but I'll worry about this problem in the future :)

 ## Systems
 Systems are managed by a SystemManager Node.
 They too, are determined by duck-typing and gd-ecs checks for the existence of a `system_name` property.
 There is a built-in `System.gd` Node that can be extended for most use-cases, but a completely custom System node can be built since gd-ecs relies strictly on duck-typing to determine whether a System is valid or not.